allthingsnew/howweroll/styleguides/scss.md

 Lead decimals with a `0` (`opactiy: 0.3;`).

+Prefer `em` when font size in relative to a component's context, `rem` when setting fixed font sizes.
+Don't use units with `line-height`.

 Stack properties like the box model with outer properties nearer the top and inner or inessential properties nearer the bottom.
 Place `display` at the top.